lrahbek/Assignment2_ACN/README.md

 The appendix contains the following:

 - appendix_a.pdf: Includes additional information on the methodology.
-- fmriprep.md: Write of the preprocessing done on the fMRI data
+- fmriprep.md: Write up of the preprocessing done on the fMRI data
+- design_matrix.png: Example of a design matrix used in the univariate analysis
+- flm_results.png: Results (uncorrected, p<0.001) from the FLMs
+- outcomes_per_run.png: Plot showing the distribution of outcomes during the four runs for the six participants.